GitPS/Project3/README.md

 Avg.
 Turnaround Time : 58.40
 -------------------------------
 ````
-This following examples shows the output of `./scheduler tests/test7.txt -s 1`.
+This following example shows the output of `./scheduler tests/test7.txt -s 1`.
 This output can quickly be checked for accuracy since each CPU burst length is 5 and there are a total of 10 processes.
 ````
 shell3$ ./scheduler -s 1 tests/test7.txt
 Scheduler    :  1 FCFS